 Physix Gear’s insoles are available in all shoe sizes.
 They provide high arch support and balance the force structure of the foot.
 This product is a great solution for people that are experiencing problems with flat feet and runner’s knees.
 These insoles can also help with correcting abnormal walking patterns and lower back pains.

-These insoles are made specifically tailored for soccer players.
+These insoles are made specifically for soccer players.

 They provide you with better maneuverability and control.
 The comfort of your feet will be increased while playing.